Mazen-Elaraby/TDM_FMCW_MIMO_RADAR/README.md

 ## The Signal Processing Chain
 ### Range-Doppler Processing

-The Data Cube is sliced to pick one transmit-receive pair an d a 2D FFT is applied to produce the following range-doppler map:
+The Data Cube is sliced to pick one transmit-receive pair and a 2D FFT is applied to produce the following range-doppler map:

 ![untitled2](https://github.com/Mazen-Elaraby/TDM_FMCW_MIMO_RADAR/assets/99294980/f969f635-39e4-4437-95c0-2559ae9478fc)